 While the British were invading America, something happened back home that never had before.
 All of the Top 10 singles on the Limey charts today in 1964 were by English artists, and even more surprising, none of them were The Beatles: Cilla Black (the former coat-check girl at the Cavern Club in Liverpool), The Dave Clark Five, Billy J. Kramer and the Dakotas, The Bachelors, The Rolling Stones, The Hollies, The Searchers, The Merseybeats, Eden Kane, and Kathy Kirby.

 The Beatles were done playing live or even “miming” to their songs on TV, but they did provide a “promotional film” for their song Lady Madonna that aired on the BBC’s Top of the Pops tonight in 1968.
 George Harrison would later remark with the advent of MTV that they had “invented rock videos”.
+Sadly Michael Jackson bought the rights to it, his heirs sold it to Sony, and we can’t see all of it on the interwebs.

 The Jimi Hendrix Experience were the musical guests on the Dutch TV show Fan Club tonight in 1969.